The cup product on Hochschild cohomology via twisting cochains and applications to Koszul rings: Preliminaries on (curved) dg algebras and (curved) dg coalgebras

-Given an arbitrary dg algebra $A$ and dg coalgebra $C$ the hom complex $\Hom_k(C,A)$ becomes a dg algebra under the convolution product \beq f\ast g:=\mu_A(f\ox g)\Delta_C:c\mapsto (-1)^{|c_1||g|}f(c_1)g(c_2). \eeq In particular the dual $C^\ast=\Hom_k(C,k)$ is an algebra.
-One can check that the dual $A^\ast=\Hom_k(A,k)$ of any locally finite dg algebra is a dg coalgebra under the coproduct $\Delta(\gamma)=\gamma\mu$.
-The double dual of a locally finite dg (co)algebra $A$ is naturally isomorphic to $A$ via the standard map
+In particular the dual $C^\ast=\Hom_k(C,k)$ is a dg algebra.
+One can check that the dual $A^\ast=\Hom_k(A,k)$ of any locally finite dg algebra, which is additionally bounded above or below, is a dg coalgebra under the coproduct $\Delta(\gamma)=\gamma\mu$.
+The double dual of a locally finite dg (co)algebra $A$, which is bounded above or below, is naturally isomorphic to $A$ via the standard map